h06e/Heco/README.md

 Elasticity tensors can be either real or complex-valued.
 Complex tensors are typically used for modeling viscoelastic behavior in the Laplace-Carson domain.

-### FFT-Based Solver
+### ⚡FFT-Based Solver

-The solver is based on the classical Moulinec and Suquet (1994) scheme.
-Key features include:
+The solver is built upon the foundational Moulinec and Suquet (1994) scheme.
+Its key features include:
-- Strain-controlled or stress-controlled loading (non-mixed)
+- Support for strain-controlled or stress-controlled loading (non-mixed modes).
-- Isotropic or transversely isotropic reference media (aligned along axis 3)
+- Compatibility with isotropic or transversely isotropic reference media (aligned along the 3rd axis).
-- Convergence criteria following Bellis and Suquet (2019), applied to both loading and residuals
+- Convergence criteria based on the methods of Bellis and Suquet (2019), as well as stress-criteria criteria for stress-controlled loading.